-We are aware that children and young people have access to unfiltered internet when using their mobile phones and staff are alert to the need for vigilance when students are using their phones.
-More generally, schools have an important role to play in equipping children and young people to stay safe online, both in school and outside.
-Internet safety is therefore integral to the school's PSHCE curriculum.
+We are aware that children and young people have access to unfiltered internet when using their mobile phones and staff are alert to the need for vigilance in the rare occasions during which students are using their phones.

 The ICT Acceptable Use Policy refers to preventing radicalisation and related extremist content.
 Students and staff are asked to confirm they have read and understood the ICT Acceptable Use Policy by electronically agreeing to it on a termly basis.
 Students and staff know how to report internet content that is inappropriate or of concern.